 Philippe Starck reflects on what makes a successful furniture brand

 Think of the Italian company Driade and its hard not to also think of Philippe Starck, the designer has been one of the most pivotal figures in its success having worked for the brand – now entering its 50th year – for over 30 years.
-During this year’s Salone, Wallpaper* had the opportunity to sit down with the French designer to discuss his successful longstanding partnership with the Italian behemoth.
+During this year’s Salone del Mobile, Wallpaper* had the opportunity to sit down with the French designer to discuss his successful longstanding partnership with the Italian behemoth.

 ‘Its an old story, a very old story,’ says Starck of his shared sensibilities with Enrico Astori, the founder and art director of Driade.
 ‘Enrico was an incredible person; an angel, a dreamer, a thinker, and a philosopher.
 He was the most poetic person I ever met in my life, except my wife of course’.